Bodzentyn Castle: History

-Last significant reconstruction of the castle took place between 1657–1691, under the leadership of the bishops Jakuba Zadzika, Piotr Gembicki, Piotr Tylicki, Marcin Szyszkowski, Andrzej Trzebicki and Jan Małachowski.
+Last significant reconstruction of the castle took place between 1657–1691, under the leadership of the bishops Jakub Zadzik, Piotr Gembicki, Piotr Tylicki, Marcin Szyszkowski, Andrzej Trzebicki and Jan Małachowski.
 The building took the form of the Baroque, with a horseshoe-shaped plan.
-The last investor in the residence was in the 2nd half of the eighteenth century by Bishop Cajetan Sołtyk, employing eminent architect, Jakuba Fontanę.
+The last investor in the residence was in the 2nd half of the eighteenth century by Bishop Cajetan Sołtyk, employing eminent architect, Jakub Fontana.